astronomer/astro-blog/posts/data-pipeline-components-types-and-5-best-practices.md

 ---
-slug: data_pipeline_basics
+slug: data_pipeline
-title: "Data Pipeline: Components, Types and 5 Best Practices"
+title: "Data Pipeline: Components, Types and Best Practices"
 description: What is all the data pipelines fuss about?
 Learn the basics and follow our best practices.
 heroImagePath: ../assets/pipelines.png